Leonyya/gandalph/README.md

 # Hangoutmybrowser
 ![Alt text](/crash.png?raw=true)

 Hangoutmybrowser is a demo for mqtt architecture based botnet aiming to browser and IoT targets.
-In dev process, nor the architecture and the main functionality are available
+In dev process, either the architecture nor the main functionality are available
 ## Installation
 From yarn manager
 ```bash